Women's March on Versailles

-The Women's March on Versailles, also known as the October March, the October Days or simply the March on Versailles, was one of the earliest and most significant events of the French Revolution.
+The Women's March on Versailles, also known as the Black March, the October Days or simply the March on Versailles, was one of the earliest and most significant events of the French Revolution.
 The march began among women in the marketplaces of Paris who, on the morning of 5 October 1789, were nearly rioting over the high price of bread.
 The unrest quickly became intertwined with the activities of revolutionaries seeking liberal political reforms and a constitutional monarchy for France.
-The market women and their allies ultimately grew into a mob of thousands.
+The market women and their allies ultimately grew into a crowd of thousands.
 Encouraged by revolutionary agitators, they ransacked the city armory for weapons and marched on the Palace of Versailles.
 The crowd besieged the palace and, in a dramatic and violent confrontation, they successfully pressed their demands upon King Louis XVI.
-The next day, the crowd forced the king, his family, and most of the French Assembly to return with them to Paris.
+The next day, the crowd forced the king and his family to return with them to Paris.
+Over the next few weeks most of the French assembly also relocated to the capital.

 These events ended the king's independence and heralded a new balance of power that would ultimately displace the established, privileged orders of the French nobility in favor of the common people, collectively known as the Third Estate.
 By bringing together people representing the sources of the Revolution in their largest numbers yet, the march on Versailles proved to be a defining moment of the Revolution.

 Background

 Following poor harvests, the deregulation of the grain market in 1774 implemented by Turgot, Louis XVI's Controller-General of Finances was a main cause of the famine which led to the Flour War in 1775.
-At the end of the Ancien Régime, the fear of famine was ever-present for the lower strata of the Third Estate, and rumors of the "Pacte de Famine", ostensibly concluded to starve the poor, were rampant and readily believed.
+At the end of the Ancien Régime, the fear of famine was ever-present for the lower strata of the urban Third Estate, and rumors of the "Pacte de Famine", ostensibly concluded to starve the poor, were rampant and readily believed.
 Mere rumors of food shortages led to the Réveillon riots in April 1789.
 Rumors of a plot to destroy wheat crops in order to starve the population provoked the Great Fear in the summer of 1789.

 When the October journées took place, France's revolutionary decade, 1789–1799, had only just begun.
-The storming of the Bastille had occurred less than three months earlier, but the Revolution’s capacity for violence was not yet fully realized.
+The storming of the Bastille had occurred less than three months earlier, but the Revolution's capacity for violence was not yet fully realized.
 Flush with their newly discovered power, the common citizens of France – particularly in Paris – began to participate in politics and government.
 The poorest among them focused almost exclusively on the issue of food: most workers spent nearly half their income on bread.
 In the post-Bastille period, price inflation and severe shortages in Paris were commonplace, as were local incidents of violence in the marketplaces.